dosoudil/maven-repository-builder/README.md

                             info, warning, error, or critical
       -u URL, --url=URL     URL of the remote repository from which artifacts are downloaded
-      -f FILE, --file=FILE  The path to the file containing the list of artifacts to download
       -o OUTPUT, --output=OUTPUT
                             Local output directory for the new repository

 Example Repository List
 -----------------------
-[Example Repository List](https://github.com/jboss-eap/maven-repository-builder/blob/master/example-config/artifact-list.txt)
+For a description and examples of the format of the artifact list file, see [Example Repository List](https://github.com/jboss-eap/maven-repository-builder/blob/master/example-config/artifact-list.txt)